andrew/ultimate-awesome/README.md

 - [awesome-datahoarder](https://github.com/grokskookum/awesome-datahoarder) - An Awesome & curated list of links and tools used for Data Hoarding!.
 - [awesome-digital-manufacturing](https://github.com/growbotics-ai/awesome-digital-manufacturing) - A curated collection of high-quality, open-source digital manufacturing projects, tools, software, and resources.
 This repository highlights cutting-edge advancements that inspire and propel the digital manufacturing community forward.
 - [awesome-combinator-parsers](https://github.com/gtors/awesome-combinator-parsers) - A curated list of awesome combinator parsers. .
+- [awesome_AGI4Robotics](https://github.com/GUOkekkk/awesome_AGI4Robotics) - Some documents/code/paper/software for the AGI on Robotics.
 - [awesome-forensicstools](https://github.com/hacker4help/awesome-forensicstools) - Awesome list of digital forensic tools.
 - [awesome-kurdish](https://github.com/happyhackingspace/awesome-kurdish) - A curated list of resources about the Kurdish language, culture, science, and technology.
 - [awesome-miso](https://github.com/haskell-miso/awesome-miso) - 🕶️ A collection of awesome things regarding the miso ecosystem.